tiy-sa-python-django/onboarding/README.md

 4. Complete https://try.github.io/.

 Check out the [GitHub Guides](https://guides.github.com/) if you want to learn how to use GitHub prior to class.

+Full disclosure: git and github can be *very confusing*, even to experienced developers.
+We'll be learning a lot in class, including how to use github, but it's not unusual to get "stuck" when using git.
+When that happens, just like any other challenge, please ask for help.
+This is even more important with git, as it is possible to lose your work with poorly chosen git commands.
+So when in doubt, stop and ask for help.

 # Typing
 One of the best and worst things about being a developer is that computers will do exactly what you tell them.
 It's as if you have an all-powerful genie who, when you ask them to "make me a sandwich" will happily make you (into) a sandwich.
 As a developer, that means if you make a typo, the computer will try to do exactly what you say, even if it's nonsense.
 During your career, you *will* spend countless hours trying to figure out what went wrong when you typed "delete_user" instead of "delete_user()" - those parenthesis are important!